masendhy/HeejraRumahDigital/README.md

 # TechCraft Solutions - IT Startup Landing Page

-A modern landing page for an IT startup specializing in web and mobile application development using Next.js, MySQL with Prisma ORM, and Docker.
+A modern landing page for an IT startup specializing in web and mobile application development using Next.js and MySQL with Prisma ORM.

 ## Technologies Used

 - **Frontend**: Next.js 14 (App Router), TypeScript, Tailwind CSS
 - **Database**: MySQL with Prisma ORM
-- **Deployment**: Docker & Docker Compose
 - **Styling**: Tailwind CSS with custom dotted background pattern

 ## Features